ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     The “Relay” field may alternatively contain a name in the form \*POOLNAM which refers to the logical pool which has the same name \*POOLNAM specified in its “\*Pool name” field.
 In this case, a relay will be assigned dynamically from the specified logical pool each time a relay is required.
 See “logical pool of relays”.
 Certain terminals (those associated with an AntiPCNE line) require the definition of an external server whose name is equal to the relay name of the terminal.
 In this case, you can press [PF12] to display the external server detail definition.
 If the “Repeat” field contains a value greater than 1, then the relay name, if supplied, must contain a numeric portion which will be incremented for each occurrence of the terminal (see “Repeat” parameter below), or it must refer to a logical pool.
 If SYSPLUS=YES is specified (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide), any '+' character in the relay name will be replaced by the value of the SYSCLONE system symbol.
 SYSCLONE is specified in the IEASYMxx member of SYS1.PARMLIB, and identifies the particular LPAR that VIRTEL is running on in a sysplex environment.

-    Terminal definition records in the VIRARBO file whose repeat count is greater than 1 may now contain special pattern characters in the "terminal name", "relay", and "2nd relay" fields.
+    Terminal Definition records in the VIRARBO file whose repeat count is greater than 1 may now contain special pattern characters in the "terminal name", "relay", and "2nd relay" fields.
 Multiple instances of the terminal will be generated at Virtel startup by incrementing the pattern characters according to the rules shown below.
 If a name contains no pattern characters then Virtel will increment the rightmost numeric portion of the name, as before.

 .. index::
    pair: Terminal Management Sub-Application; Pattern Characters